 If you have questions, contact Optum Bank at 866-234-8913.

-While you are required to contribute a minimum of $100 per year to your HSA, if you decide to contribute more, you can change that election during the year.
-For more information on how to change your HSA contributions, please review our Changes to HSA Contributions article.
+You can change your HSA contribution during the year.
+To learn how to change your HSA election, please review our Changes to HSA Contributions article.

 No, the amount you may contribute to your HSA is limited by the level of your health coverage (employee only, employee + spouse, employee + child(ren), employee + spouse and child(ren)).
 However, you may use your HSA funds to pay for the qualified medical expenses of eligible tax dependents, even if they aren’t covered on your medical plan.